Earth Notes: Is My Orange Halloween Pumpkin Green?Updated 2019-12-24 15:40 GMT.

 Slice a lid off, use a metal spoon to scoop out the seeds, extract the flesh if you want, draw your chosen image on front, and then use a sharp knife to cut it out.
 Put a candle (real or fake battery-operated) inside, and put the pumpkin outside to wow your visitors.

-All the bits that don't get eaten, and your carved lantern when finished with, make fine compost bin fodder too!
+All the bits that don't get eaten, and your carved lantern when finished with, will make fine compost bin fodder!

 Is Pumpkin Green?

-Probably as good family fun goes this is pretty low-carbon, and environmentally benign, yes.
+Probably as good family fun goes this is pretty low-carbon, and environmentally benign, and thus green.
 Even when it's orange.

 So maybe we should coin a new joke that runs something like:

 What's big and orange and green all round? ...
 A pumpkin!